 Want to try shed hunting with your dog?
 All classes and seminars are taught without e-collars and force fetch, we teach you and your dog with reward based training methods.

-Outdoor Intro to Shed Dog Class Sunday's: March 12th, 19th, 26th and April 2nd 4:30-5:30pm The first class is a lecture via live zoom.
+Outdoor Intro to Shed Dog Class Thursday's: September 14th, 21st, 28th & October 5th 6:15-7:15pm The first class is a lecture via live zoom.
 All other sessions are outdoors in person.
-Richfield, MN $155 Remote Shed Dog, Level 2 Have you taken our intro class?
+Richfield, MN $155 Shed Dog, Level 2 Have you taken our intro class?
 It's time to move to the next level.
 Scent discrimination, finding more sheds, adding distance and more.
-Contact us for details.
+Thursday's: October 12th, 19th & 26th 6:15-7:15pm Bloomington, MN Outdoor class $165

 Registration and pre-payment are required in order to save your spot in class.